ToolbarView#

 Any

-or a similar widget with the`.toolbar
+Boxor a similar widget with the`.toolbar<style-classes.html#toolbars>`__ style class

 By default, top and bottom bars are flat and scrolling content has a subtle